Published:

 2. You come across a window of opportunity

+In this day and age, opportunity waits for no man.
 For instance, there is an unexpected demand spike for your company’s products.
 The opportunity could only be captured by stocking up on inventory, increasing ad spend or even adding new staff to the warehouse.

 When a good opportunity stands, the last thing you want is to have financial restraints preventing you from monetizing it.
 By freeing up the money in your receivables, invoice financing enables you to quickly invest in your company’s operations and growth.